UrstrulyBhavana/FashionHive-Modern-Fashion-E-Commerce-Web-App/README.md

 npm run build

-🧩 Functionalities Recap

-✅ Customer browses products, filters by category, adds to cart/wishlist/compare.
-✅ View product details, related products, hover previews.
-✅ Checkout flow with delivery info & order confirmation.
-✅ Customer dashboard: Profile, orders, invoices, wishlist.
-✅ Vendor dashboard: Add/edit products, manage orders, view analytics.
-✅ Beautiful invoices and email notifications.
-✅ Responsive design with TailwindCSS.
+---

 🔍 Project Demonstration

 How it Works:

-👗 Shopping Experience:
+👗 Customer Journey:

-Customers explore Fashion and Furniture sections with category‑wise product listings and dynamic hover previews.
+Customers log in and browse Fashion or Furniture categories with dynamic hover previews.

-🛒 Cart, Wishlist & Compare:
-Customers can add products to cart, wishlist, or compare — with live updates and quantity tracking.
+Add products to cart, wishlist, or compare with real‑time updates.

-📄 Product Details & Quick View:
-View detailed product pages with related suggestions and hover‑enabled quick previews.
+View detailed product pages and related recommendations.

-💳 Checkout Process:
-Proceed through a structured checkout flow, providing delivery details and confirming the order.
+Checkout securely by providing delivery details and confirming the order.

-📋 Customer Dashboard:
-After login, customers can view and manage their orders, download printable invoices, and update account details or wishlist.
+Track order status, download invoices, and manage profile via Customer Dashboard.

-📊 Vendor Dashboard:
+📊 Vendor Journey:

-Vendors log in to manage their product catalog, process orders, and view sales analytics through a dedicated dashboard.
+Vendors log in to access their dashboard.

+Add or edit products, manage incoming orders, and monitor sales analytics.

+Ensure smooth operations and updates through a dedicated management panel.

-🧾 Invoices & Email Templates:
+🖨️ Invoices & Email Templates:

-Each order generates a professional, printable invoice and triggers beautifully styled email notifications.
+Every order generates a professionally styled printable invoice.

+Email notifications keep customers informed with branded templates.

 📱 Responsive & Multilingual:

-The entire experience is fully responsive and ready for multiple languages, enhancing accessibility for all users.
+The app adapts seamlessly to all screen sizes and is ready for multiple languages.

+---

 🔗 API Reference